Hearing offers glimpse into Colorado cinema killings

 CENTENNIAL, Colo.
-James Holmes heard a policeman describe in court on Monday following a trail of blood to a suburban Denver movie theater, finding a man in full body armor wearing a gas mask and helmet and ordering the former graduate student to freeze and surrender.
+James Holmes heard a policeman describe in court on Monday following a trail of blood to a suburban Denver movie theatre, finding a man in full body armour wearing a gas mask and helmet and ordering the former graduate student to freeze and surrender.

 Holmes, 25, accused of fatally shooting a dozen people in a Colorado cinema in July, "immediately put his hands up" and "seemed very detached from it all," said Officer Jason Oviatt, the first witness called by prosecutors in a hearing about the killings.